snorkel-team/snorkel/CONTRIBUTING.md

 ### Merging

 The PR author owns the test plan and has final say on correctness.
-Therefore, it is up to the PR author to merge their PR.
+Therefore, it is up to the PR author to give the final okay on merging (or merge their PR if they have write access).